 Next to the juice vendor was our next sampling: tlacoyos, which is a sort of folded taco made with a thick corn flour tortilla, stuffed with cheese and chicken.
 We added a spicy salsa from the huge container the vendor provided.
 The grilled corn tortilla was crunchy, and the fillings were juicy and spicy.

 To help gain more stomach space, we took a walk through the twisty town streets, eventually deciding as a group to explore the tunnels under the city.
 Guanajuato has long been a mining town – there is still a working gold and silver mine in the hills today.

 Years ago, after building a series of dams around the city to deal with the occasional damaging floods, the city powers decided that something should be done with the old (now dry) river beds.

 Miners from the gold mine were put to work building tunnels in what used to be the old river bed, and these tunnels now contain the roads to get into and around the city.

 After emerging from the darkness of the tunnels, we made our way to another pretty, small square.
 On the corner stood the tamale lady, with a solid line of customers looking for their favorites.

-After scarfing down our tamales, we checked out the beautiful city theatre before heading up the mountainside, to meet another Guanajuato native.
+After scarfing down our tamales, we checked out the beautiful city theater before heading up the mountainside, to meet another Guanajuato native.

 The Legend of El Pipila, Hero of Guanajuato

-We crowded into the the funicular (cable car/elevator that climbs the mountainside on tracks) and took in the sweeping views of the city.
-At the top, we got a close up view of the sculpture we had spotted from below.
+We crowded into the funicular (cable car/elevator that climbs the mountainside on tracks) and took in the sweeping views of the city.
+At the top, we got a close-up view of the sculpture we had spotted from below.